-- You will not have to pay any setup costs, and any ongoing maintenance costs (if any) will be usually include in the license fee charged by your ELN provider.
+- There will be no setup costs, and any ongoing maintenance costs (if any) will usually be included in the license fee charged by your electronic lab notebook provider.

-- No setup or maintenance is required from your side.
+- No setup, administration or maintenance required from your side.

 - Most leading cloud-computing providers will virtually guarantee reliability.
 For example.
 Amazon’s Service Level Agreement promises at least 99.95% uptime.

 - You do not have full control over data security and privacy, but are reliant on the cloud provider.
 Although Amazon Web Services boasts more than 1,800 security controls, including encryption capabilities, there are never any guarantees that your data will be 100% safe.

 - If set up on a public cloud, your data will be stored on a multi-tenant environment, meaning that other organizations also ‘rent’ space on the same server.
 Your data is segregated and protected from other server users through authentication protocols, but despite these security measures some organizations simply prefer to not share servers with anyone (see private cloud and on-premise server)